bgrose/TeachingPython/README.md

 # Teaching Python Code Lessons and Projects
-Teaching set and lessons for python based on the USC Physics Department STEM Python Tutorial.
+Teaching set and lessons for python based on the USC Physics Department STEM Python Tutorial as welll as probelms reworked from Stack Overflow, and my CSCE145/146 class with java programs adjusted.
 Mainly used to teach my sister Python over Summer 2020

 ## Topics Covered